Tegart fort: Israel

 Many of them can still be seen in Israel today, and continue to be used as police stations and jails.
 One houses Camp 1391 prison for "high-risk" prisoners.

 The Tegart fort in Ma'alot-Tarshiha, now a police station, is being restored as a historical landmark, attracting the attention of preservationists and tourists.

 West Bank

 In the West Bank, several such forts, now known as Mukataa (المقاطعة, "District") are used as offices and administrative centers of the Palestinian National Authority.

 The Ramallah Mukataa, damaged by Israeli forces in the 2002 Operation Defensive Shield and the later siege during the Second Intifada, was later restored and added to under President Mahmoud Abbas, obscuring the lines of the original British structure.

 The fort in Hebron was used as the headquarters of the Jordanian administration between 1949 and 1967, of the Israeli military governor between 1967 and 1997, and of the Palestinian Authority's governor between 1997 and 2002.
-It was destroyed in 2002 when the city was reconquered by Israeli forces in Operation Defensive Shield.
+It was destroyed in 2002 during the Second Intifada, when the city was recaptured by Israeli forces in Operation Defensive Shield.

+Gaza Strip

+The police station in Gaza City was bombed in 2008.

+The fort at Khan Yunis was destroyed during the 1955 Operation Elkayam.